tymyrddin/blue/source/docs/active/design/taxonomies.md

 * Trigger alerts the moment an intruder takes the bait
 * Ideally so convincing, attackers never realise they’ve been had

-"The digital equivalent of a ‘wet paint’ sign—except the paint is alarms."
+*The digital equivalent of a ‘wet paint’ sign—except the paint is alarms.*

 ## By Interactivity: How much rope to give attackers